CheapPizza/pioneer-PDH001/README.md

 # pioneer-PDH001
 Program a Pioneer PDH001 EEPROM to unlock a code locked KEX-900/KEX-500/DEX-77 head unit.
+This will also clear the 3 hour lockout activated by entering an incorrect pin 3 times.

 ## Requirements
 - Any PC capable of programming an Arduino